Motjiang/Product_UI/README.md

 # Product Management System Application (Frontend)

 The **Product Management System Application** is a dynamic web application built with **Angular 16**.
-It is designed to simplify administrators' work by enabling them to manage products, categories, and their daily ToDo tasks.
+It is designed to simplify administrators' work by enabling them to manage products, categories.
 This application integrates seamlessly with the backend REST API built using **C#** and **.NET Core**.

 ---